Hongzhi Emperor Zhu Youcheng — The Only Monogamous Monarch in the History of China

 Under his governance, officials all worked hard and served the country properly, and highly respected him.

-He lowered taxes and constructed some irrigation systems; agriculture and economy increased steadily under his ruling.
+He lowered taxes and constructed some irrigation systems; agriculture and the economy increased steadily under his rule.

 Unlike his forefathers, Hongzhi Emperor never initiated any wars nor tried to extend territory; but for invaders, he always could fight back and protect his empire.

 Gold Hair Crown Decorated with Valuable Gems, Unearthed from Mausoleum of Hongzhi Emperor's Nephew the King YIzhuang — National Museum of China